dhirukumar/5G-masterclass/the 5G system.md

+# Standardization of 5G
+  - It is necessary to make our UE's work across the world, if the system is not standardized then it will not be possible for any user from one are to access services of another area.
+- ITU(International Telecommunication Union) is the body which is responsible for all matters for information and communication technology.
+- all technology devlop by manily two organisation
+- 1) 3GPP
+  2) 3GPP2
+  ## 3GPP have three part
+   a)*TGS RAN* It takes care of all topics related to wireless communication.

+   b)*TGS CT*- It handles mobility and security.

+   c)*TGS SA*- Different multimedia codecs and management.
+-  all technology roughly take 10 year to change like 3G to 4G to 5G
+  *Divisions of ITU*
+   - Telecommunication standards(ITU-T)
+   - Radiocommunication(ITU-R)-It is particularly involved in wireless telecommunication.
+   - Telecommunication development(ITU-D)

 <img width="1440" alt="Screenshot 2023-11-09 at 7 39 52 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/c6b07774-4033-4168-9283-cbc59f7254dc">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 40 02 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/24ae9d7b-2162-4f47-88df-736b95b468f8">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 40 12 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/0a5522b2-6eab-49e5-b0fc-6afd82ebd53c">